ilyasBilgihan/CroSpots-Search-Page/README.md

 UI to Frontend Exercise - One page "Search Result" design.

 You can reach the original design page with [this link](https://dribbble.com/shots/3272972 "CroSpots - Search") if you want.
+Note: It is not responsive and I designed it for 1366x768 resolution screens only.

 2 March 2021